phillipbarron/disco-search-stuff/README.md

 ## Set up Mappings:

-Using your favourite test client, `PUT` the following to  http://localhost:9200/disco
+Using your favourite REST client, `PUT` the following to  http://localhost:9200/disco

 ```json
 {